TRAINS & CARGO

-In Trains & Cargo you collect cargo of different types, load it onto your train, then send it off to score points based on the market values at the time.
+In Trains & Cargo you collect cargo of different types, load the cargo onto your train, then send it off to score points based on the market values at the time.
 You can play Market Cards to manipulate the values and naturally, it's in your best interest to keep your own cargo up while holding that of other players down.
-During team play, you will have to find common ground with your team mate through the cards that you play as you share the same train.
+During team play, you will need to find common ground with your team mate through the cards you play as you share the same train.

-You can upgrade your locomotives, steal cargo from opponents, force players to send of their trains at unfavorable times, obtain bonuses for longer trains, and much more!
+Upgrade your locomotives, steal cargo from opponents, force players to send their trains at unfavorable times, obtain bonuses for longer trains, and much more!

 THE ROUTE BOARDS

-Trains & Cargo comes with three unique "Rote Boards" that add flavor to the game.
+Trains & Cargo comes with three unique Route Boards that add flavor to the game.
 You can play either with or without the boards.

-The boards provide bonuses for various types of cargo, train lengths, etc, and there are three different boards to choose from in the box:
+The boards provide bonuses for various types of cargo, train lengths, and more, and there are three different boards to choose from in the box:

 This very short route favors Passengers (blue tokens) by doubling their market value.
 A risky board that can be very rewarding if used at the right time.

 This route of mid length favors Timber, Steel and Coal by giving them a pretty hefty point bonus each.
 Not as extreme as the City Route, and a safe choice if your storage is overflowing with these types of cargo.